adonno/tagreader/README.md

 > :warning: The tag reader requires the *dev* version of ESPHome until `1.16.0` is released with the `pn532_i2c` component.

 ~~If you're new to ESPHome, we recommend that you use the [ESPHome Home Assistant add-on](https://esphome.io/guides/getting_started_hassio.html).~~
-The dev version of ESPHome is availalble after you add the ESPHome addons repo (https://github.com/esphome/hassio) to the Home Assistant Supervisor
+The dev version of ESPHome is available after you add the ESPHome add-ons repository (https://github.com/esphome/hassio) to the Home Assistant Supervisor

 ![Open Case](docs/open-case.jpg)